The Square Root Property Definitions Flashcards | Channels for Pearson+

 Quadratic Equation

-A method for solving equations by expressing them as a product of simpler expressions, useful when obvious factors exist.Square Root Property
+A method for solving equations by expressing them as a product of simpler expressions set equal to zero.Square Root Property

-A technique for solving equations by isolating a squared term and taking both positive and negative square roots.Standard Form
+A technique for solving equations where a squared term is isolated and both positive and negative roots are considered.Standard Form

-A way of writing quadratic equations as ax squared plus bx plus c equals zero, highlighting coefficients a, b, and c.Squared Expression
+An arrangement of a quadratic equation as ax² + bx + c = 0, with coefficients a, b, and c.Linear Term

+The part of a quadratic equation involving the variable to the first power, typically represented by bx.Constant Term

+The fixed value in a quadratic equation, represented by c, with no variable attached.Squared Expression

-A mathematical term where a variable or group is raised to the second power, often the focus when isolating terms.Radical
+A mathematical phrase where a variable or group is raised to the second power, such as (x + 1)².Radical

-A symbol or expression representing the root of a number, commonly appearing in solutions involving square roots.Imaginary Unit
+A symbol or expression indicating the root of a number, commonly seen as a square root in these equations.Imaginary Unit

-A mathematical constant denoted as i, representing the square root of negative one, used in complex solutions.Complex Root
+A mathematical concept represented by i, defined as the square root of negative one.Complex Root

-A solution to an equation that includes both a real and an imaginary component, often resulting from negative radicands.Isolating
+A solution to a quadratic equation involving both real and imaginary components.Isolating the Squared Expression

-The value or expression inside a radical symbol, whose root is being considered.Whole Number Solution

-A result of an equation that is an integer without fractions or radicals, not always guaranteed in quadratic equations.Fractional Solution
+The principle that both the positive and negative values satisfy an equation involving a squared variable.Solution

+A value or set of values for the variable that makes the equation true.Fractional Solution

-A solution to an equation that is expressed as a ratio of two integers, often appearing after applying the square root property.
+An answer to a quadratic equation that is expressed as a ratio of two numbers.Radical Solution

+A result that includes a root, such as a square root, often left in simplest radical form.